 All web pages (not just Splash pages) also need a minimum of 3 breakpoints for each device – desktop, tablet, and mobile.
 Breakpoints are the point at which your event page content responds to provide the best possible layout depending on the size of the browser window or screen size.

-While there's no universal range for breakpoints, here are a few ranges to keep in mind – desktop = anything greater than or equal to 815px, tablet = 814px - 682px, and mobile = anything less than or equal to 681px.
+While there's no universal range for breakpoints, here are a few ranges to keep in mind – desktop = anything greater than or equal to 815px, tablet = 800px, and mobile = 667px.

 Keeping all of this in mind, being able to perfectly control the way in which certain aspects of the page respond based on the size of your browser window or screen size is nearly impossible – especially when it comes to line breaks within text.